Japan Sofa - Two | House of Finn Juhl

 The Inspiration from Japan

-The Japan Sofa with oak frame (dark oil) and 'Foss' upholstery in the colour '792' on the seat and '112' on the back.
+The Japan Sofa with oak frame and sheepskin upholstery in the color 'Moonlight'.

 Finn Juhl's original drawing of the Japan Series.
 Photo credit: Pernille Klemp, Designmuseum Danmark